Can I buy car insurance without having a license?

 Owning, driving, and insuring a vehicle are three separate considerations.
 You can own a car but never expect to drive it for several reasons:

 - You are disabled and will no longer be physically able to drive the car on either a permanent or temporary basis.

 - You no longer have a driver’s license but still want to maintain the title to the car that is in your name.

 - The primary driver, or the person that you are allowing to drive your car, cannot title or insure the car in their own name for legal reasons.

 - You want to maintain legal control over the car and the insurance coverage for an underage driver until the designated driver is of a certain age or has met certain requirements.

 - Your own license has been suspended or revoked for some reason.

 In the case of the license suspension, you may be required to get insurance and maintain an SR-22 filing before you can get your license back.
 You may have to show paperwork (an SR-22 form) that you are in this process before the insurer will write your coverage.
 Some auto insurance companies for those without a license will not cover you until your license is back in good standing, so you always have to shop around to find the best deal for your situation.
-It is difficult to get auto insurance without a license but it is not impossible; keep in mind, drivers in this situation pose more risk to a provider and typically pay higher insurance premiums.
+It is difficult to buy auto insurance without a driver’s license but it is not impossible; keep in mind, drivers in this situation pose more risk to a provider and typically pay higher insurance premiums.
 You may also require SR-22 insurance even with a valid license if you are considered a high-risk driver, have a history of at-fault accidents, or traffic violations.